 General employees covered under the contributory class and hired prior to July 1, 2012 are required to contribute 7.80% of their salary and will receive pensions based on a 2.00% multiplier.
 General employees hired after June 30, 2012 are required to contribute 9.80% of their salary with pensions based on a 1.75% multiplier.
-General employees covered under the hybrid class prior to July 1, 2012 are required to contribute 6% of their salary and will receive pensions based on a 2.00% multiplier.
-General employees hired after June 30, 2012 are required to contribute 8% of their salary with pensions based on a 1.75% multiplier.
+General employees covered under the hybrid class prior to July 1, 2012 are required to contribute 6.00% of their salary and will receive pensions based on a 2.00% multiplier.
+General employees hired after June 30, 2012 are required to contribute 8.00% of their salary with pensions based on a 1.75% multiplier.
 Employees covered under the noncontributory class will receive pensions based on a 1.25% multiplier.

 Contributions are established by HRS Chapter 88 and may be amended through legislation.
 The employer rate is set by statute based on the recommendations of the ERS actuary resulting from an experience study conducted every five years.
 Since July 1, 2005, the employer contribution rate is a fixed percentage of compensation, including the normal cost plus amounts required to pay for the unfunded actuarial accrued liabilities.
-The Sewer Fund's contribution requirements as of June 30, 2020 and 2019 were approximately \$9.0 million and \$8.3 million, respectively.
+The Sewer Fund's contribution requirements for the years ended June 30, 2021 and 2020 were approximately \$9.8 million and \$9.0 million, respectively.